Home Compare HIG vs NN.AS

 The Hartford Insurance Group vs NN Group N.V.: Which Stock Looks Stronger in 2026?

-The Hartford Insurance holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with The Hartford Insurance carrying a narrow edge on profitability.
 NN still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON